 University of Arizona - Main - Tucson

+You must be enrolled in a PhD program to add this minor.
 There are no admission requirements for a minor in Ecology and Evolutionary Biology.
-Students are subjected to the admission requirements for the major they are applying for.
+Students are subjected to the admission requirements for the major/PhD program they are applying for.

 Students must complete at least 9 units a minor in Ecology and Evolutionary Biology.
 It is expected that course work will consist of ECOL home courses.
 Students must select 9 units from the Elective Courses listed below.